History of Projection and Sound at the Electric Palace

 By all accounts the Syntok equipment was less than satisfactory.
 It was unreliable, the projectionists found it difficult to use and it also seems that the poor-quality of the sound acted as a deterrent to audiences who preferred to go elsewhere.

-The Syntok sound-on-disc system was replaced in 1932 by a Western Electric sound-on-film sound system.
-Two large Western Electric 12A full-range horn loudspeakers were hung from a substantial wooden structure which was placed behind the screen.
+Unlike the Syntok system, which had used the old silent screen with loudspeakers either side of the proscenium arch, the Western Electric system used two large full-range horn loudspeakers which were hung from a substantial wooden structure on the stage, behind a perforated screen.
 This would have meant an end to the variety acts that used the stage.

 The Bostok circuit

-Although CinemaScope launched in 1953, CinemaScope films were not screened at the Electric Palace as the sound equipment was too outdated to play them.
+Although CinemaScope launched in 1953, CinemaScope films were not screened at the Electric Palace as the stereo sound equipment required for early Cinemascope films was never installed.
 The cinema was badly affected by the flood in Harwich in 1953 and it closed soon afterwards.
 It was not until re-opening in 1981, following a major refurbishment project, that CinemaScope films could be shown at the Electric Palace for the first time.

 Restoration in the 1970s